 We believe in the personal, pre-millennial and imminent coming of our Lord Jesus Christ.
 We believe in the bodily resurrection of the dead, of the believer to everlasting glory and the unbeliever to judgment and everlasting conscious punishment.
 (I Thessalonians 4:13-18; I Corinthians 15:51-52; Titus 2:11-13; John 14:1-6; Matthew 25:46; Revelation 20:11-15; II Peter 3:10.)

 We believe that marriage is defined as being the legal union of one man and one woman as husband and wife.
-We also believe that only marriages between male and female, as ordained by God, is essential for the procreation of mankind (Genesis 1:27-28; 2:24; Matthew 4:5-6).
+We also believe that only marriages between male and female, as ordained by God, is essential for the procreation of mankind.
+We believe that homosexual behavior and activity is inconsistent with Christian values and is classified as a sin according to the Holy Scriptures (Genesis 1:27-28; 2:24; Leviticus 18:22; Matthew 19:4-6; Romans 1:24 - 27).
 The Mount Olive Baptist Church does not ordain nor recognize same-sex unions.

 We believe that God has specific roles for men and women in the church.
 We believe that the office of minister as defined by the word of God is exclusively assigned to the men of the church.
 For this reason, Mount Olive does not recognize nor ordain women preachers, pastors or ministers of any denomination (I Timothy 2:12-15; 3:1-7; Titus 1:6-9).
 Also See Church Policies

 Worship in Giving